Asahi Kanji (English) application for Android™

 The drills / tests or exercises

-The application offers six types of multiple choice questions or tests (MCQ).
+The app offers six types of multiple-choice drills (MCQ).

 You are asked to choose between four characters, meanings or readings.

-The interface is optimized for small devices like smartphones and small tablets, as you can hold them in one hand and cover the whole screen with the thumb.
+The interface is optimized for small devices in portrait mode, so you can navigate with one hand and reach the whole screen with your thumb.

 Whenever you make a mistake, you can have a look at the corresponding card with a touch on the eye icon .